shamansir/rpd/docs/index.md

 RPD is the abbreviation for _Reactive Patch Development_...

 ...or, actually, whatever you decide.
 It is the library which brings node-based user interfaces to the modern web, in full their power (when you know how to use it) and in a very elegant and minimalistic way. _Node-based_ is something like the thing you'll (probably) see above if you move your mouse cursor, or any other pointing device, above the RPD logo — (almost) nothing to do with [node.js][node-js].
 Some people also say that with such user interfaces they do _Flow Programming_.
-If you are wondering yet, what that means, _Node-based_ interface is the one where man may visually connect different low-level components using their inputs and outputs and observe the result in real time, take <!-- consider? --> PureData, QuartzComposer, VVVV, NodeBox, Reaktor etc. for example.
+If you are wondering yet, what that means, _Node-based_ interface is the one where man may visually connect different low-level components using their inputs and outputs and observe the result in real time, take <!-- consider? --> [PureData][puredata], [QuartzComposer](quartzcomposer), [VVVV][vvvv], [NodeBox][nodebox], [Reaktor][reaktor] etc. for example.

 RPD brings DataFlow Programming to the Web both in the _elegant_ and _minimal_ ways.